 Need a proficient camera with the flexibility of interchangeable lenses?
 You no longer have to settle for a bulky SLR.

-Geared toward photographers who want a lighter and more compact alternative to an SLR, interchangeable lens cameras (ILCs) come in many different sizes and prices to suit all budgets.
+Geared towards photographers who want a lighter and more compact alternative to an SLR, interchangeable lens cameras (ILCs) come in many different sizes and prices to suit all budgets.
 What differentiates these cameras from SLRs is that they do not have a mirror and pentaprism arrangement.
 Removing this makes the camera smaller and lighter than an SLR.

 ILCs have the same sorts of manual controls as SLRs, as well as many advantages, such as having fast continuous shooting speeds and performance, particularly in the higher-end models.